Oil and Gas Terms Beginning with “R” — Page 4

 The act of building a reservoirmodel based on its characteristics with respect to fluid flow.
 Read more →

-What Is a Reservoir Characterization Model?
-A reservoir characterization model is a three-dimensional static representation of a subsurface reservoir that integrates structural geometry, lithological facies, porosity ,… Read more →
+A reservoir characterization model is a three-dimensional digital representation of a specific volume of the subsurface that integrates all available geological, geophysical, and engineering data to describe the spatial… Read more →

-The flow of fluids from one part of a reservoir to another or from one reservoir to another.
-The term is often used to describe crossflow from one reservoir compartment to another.
-Read more →
+Reservoir communication is the flow of fluids from one part of a reservoir to another, or from one reservoir to an adjacent one, through any pathway that transmits pressure and movable hydrocarbons or water.
+The term… Read more →

 (noun) A comprehensive characterisation of a petroleum reservoir that integrates geological, geophysical, petrophysical, and engineering data to define the spatial distribution of rock properties, fluid properties, and… Read more →